Restoration

 - If your property is located within the neighborhood’s two historic districts reflected in the map above, you may qualify for State Tax Credits.

-Design Standards are used to help determine an approval for a “Report of Acceptability” from the City’s Historic Preservation Board.
+Design Standards are used to help determine approval for a “Report of Acceptability” from the City’s Historic Preservation Board.
 (Please note: the City’s Historic Preservation Board evaluates design only.)
 These standards are informed by the North End Historic District Design Guidelines and are in conformance with the Secretary of the Interior Standards.

-- Unless the opening of a window is enlarged or reduced in size or a window added where none existed before, window replacement does not require a permit.
+- Unless the opening of a window is enlarged or reduced in size or a window is added where none existed before, window replacement does not require a permit.

-For further information about Overlay Zoning, approval for a “Report of Acceptability” and administrative approvals:
+For further information about Overlay Zoning, approval for a “Report of Acceptability,” and administrative approvals:

 City Contact for Historic Preservation is William Gray, Senior Planner, Land Use Review Division, Planning and Community Development.